 Field Mappings expected from SAML assertion

-For SAML certificate request to be successful, you must configure the field mappings on the IdP side in the SAML assertion.
+For a SAML certificate request to be successful, you must configure the field mappings on the IdP side in the SAML assertion:

-The organization attribute must match an active organization in your CertCentral account; one that DigiCert has validated for organization validation (OV).
+The organization attribute must match an active organization that DigiCert has validated for organization validation (OV).
 For example, if you want to use DigiCert, Inc., then your SAML “organization” attribute must be “DigiCert, Inc.” (

 - Common Name

-We will look for the SAML attribute “common_name”.
-The domain must match a domain in your CertCentral account that DigiCert has validated for organization validation (OV).
+We look for the SAML attribute “common_name”.
+The domain must match a domain that DigiCert has validated for organization validation (OV).

 - Email Address